sauce-archives/sauce_ruby/README.markdown

       end
     end

+Here's how you run RSpec tests with Sauce OnDemand using rake:

+`rake spec:selenium:sauce`

-For Test::Unit, drop something like this in test/selenium:
+Here's an example test for Test::Unit.
+Drop something like this in test/selenium/example.rb:

     require "test_helper"